mhmetglrq/YDSKelimeEzberi_Privacy_Policy/Privacy-Policy-App-Store.md

 _App: YDS Kelime Ezberi_

-NeverEverStudio built the **YDS Kelime Ezberi** app as a **Free** app.
-This SERVICE is provided by NeverEverStudio at no cost and is intended for use as is.
+Mehmet Güler built the **YDS Kelime Ezberi** app as a **Free** app.
+This SERVICE is provided by Mehmet Güler at no cost and is intended for use as is.

 ## Information Collection and Use
 YDS Kelime Ezberi does **not** collect any personal information directly.